thanos-io/thanos/docs/components/rule.md

                                 DNS lookups.
 The port defaults to 9093 or the SRV record's value.
 The URL path is used as a prefix for the regular Alertmanager API path.
-      --gcs.bucket=<bucket>     Google Cloud Storage bucket name for stored blocks.
-If empty, ruler won't store any block inside Google Cloud Storage.
       --alert.query-url=ALERT.QUERY-URL
                                 The external Thanos Query URL that would be set in all alerts 'Source' field
+      --provider.type=<provider>
+                                Specify the provider for object store.
+If empty or unsupport provider, Thanos won't read and store any block to the object store.
+Now supported GCS / S3.
+      --provider.bucket=<bucket>
-      --s3.bucket=<bucket>      S3-Compatible API bucket name for stored blocks.
+                                The bucket name for stored blocks.
+      --provider.endpoint=<api-url>
-      --s3.endpoint=<api-url>   S3-Compatible API endpoint for stored blocks.
+                                The object store API endpoint for stored blocks.
+                                Support S3-Compatible API
+      --provider.access-key=<key>
-      --s3.access-key=<key>     Access key for an S3-Compatible API.
+                                Access key for an object store API.
+Support S3-Compatible API
-      --s3.insecure             Whether to use an insecure connection with an S3-Compatible API.
+      --provider.insecure       Whether to use an insecure connection with an object store API.
+Support S3-Compatible API
+      --provider.signature-version2
-      --s3.signature-version2   Whether to use S3 Signature Version 2; otherwise
-                                Signature Version 4 will be used.
+                                Whether to use S3 Signature Version 2; otherwise Signature Version 4 will be used
-      --s3.encrypt-sse          Whether to use Server Side Encryption
+      --provider.encrypt-sse    Whether to use Server Side Encryption

 ```